 Marian Anderson performed in front of the Lincoln Memorial after the Daughters of the American Revolution refused to allow her to perform in their hall.
 Eleanor Roosevelt helped plan this famous performance.

 Historians agree that the first lady was smart about using her position to fight for things she cared about.
 Sometimes she spoke up about things FDR could not.
-From newspaper and magazine articles she wrote, to a busy travel schedule that saw her regularly cross the country, the first lady tried to remind Americans that their problems were important to all the people working in the White House.
+From newspaper and magazine articles she wrote, to a busy travel schedule that saw her regularly cross the country, the first lady tried to remind Americans that their problems were important to the people working in the White House.

 Breaking with tradition, the first lady often invited African American leaders to eat with her and the president.
 The most famous was when the Daughters of the American Revolution (DAR) refused to let the famous black opera contralto Marian Anderson sing in Constitution Hall, their theater, Eleanor quit the DAR and arranged for Anderson to sing at a public concert on the steps of the Lincoln Memorial, followed by a dinner at the White House.
 When it came to race relations, Eleanor Roosevelt was able to do what her husband, for political reasons, could not and she became the White House’s public voice for civil rights.